 * python setup.py install

-* e.g. python-cjson on Debian
+* e.g. python-cjson on Debian3.) get multitaskhttpd

-* git clone git://pyjs.org/git/multitaskhttpd.git
+* git clone git://pyjs.org/git/multitaskhttpd.git4.) get pyjamas

 * cd multitaskhttpd